 This accounts for no more than the first sixty pages of a six-hundred-page book, but the novel is so twisty and compelling, to divulge any more would spoil all the fun.
 So I’ll just say that the fun includes subterfuge, romance, fashion, self-reinvention, and best of all, fightin’ Nazis!

 And if you’re into the premise, but not so much the six hundred pages, you can enjoy all the thrills of the book in the stunning, addicting TV series, The Time in Between or El Tiempo Entre Costuras, on Netflix.
-Because if there’s one thing better than binging an awesome show, it’s binging an awesome show with 1930’s fashion and a Moroccan landscape.
+Because if there’s one thing better than bingeing an awesome show, it’s bingeing an awesome show with 1930’s fashion and a Moroccan landscape.